squareops/road-to-devops/Level-2/M3-CI-CD/L03-CodePipelineHandsOn.md

 5. AWS CodePipeline

-**note: Codepipeline comprises on three stages i.e source, build and deploy.**
+**note: Codepipeline comprises of three stages i.e source, build and deploy.**

-If you're following the tutorial Module wise so as of now, your WordPress website must be up and running.
-If not, please setup the wordpress on EC2 and then proceed with further steps
+If you're following the tutorial, Module wise so as of now your WordPress website must be up and running.
+If not, please setup the WordPress on EC2 and then proceed with further steps

 ## Step - 1: Setup Wordpress on EC2